Patchonn/mpd-radio/README.md

 ## TODO

-- mobile interface for the web ui
 - search and requesting from web ui
-- database for full text search (or try using an updated mpd)
+- full text search (or try updating mpd)
 - runtime config editor
 - attempt to merge everything into a single process to share resources